topchimp/zoombegone/README.md

 ## Usage

-You'll see a coffe cup style icon on chrome and you can enable/disable manually
+You'll see a coffee cup style icon on chrome and you can enable/disable manually

 ## Contributing